Frequently Asked Questions

 What is the purpose of this planning effort?

-To build upon and implement recent planning efforts by creating a framework for future land use and development decisions along Broadway, from Montrose to Devon, and adjusting zoning designations to best promote the type of development envisioned in these plans.
+To build upon and implement recent planning efforts by creating a framework for future land use and development decisions along Broadway, from Montrose to Devon, and adjusting zoning designations to best promote the type of development that best supports community goals.
 Examples of past planning efforts include the Broadway Community Vision, CTA Red and Purple Modernization Transit-Oriented Development Plan and Uptown eTOD Site Study at Broadway and Wilson.
 Draft zoning and land use recommendations can be found on the Broadway Land Use Planning website and were presented at an in-person open house on December 16, 2024.

 Why is this happening on this timeline?